wdporter/i-am-that-vuepress/24-god-is-the-all-doer-the-jnani-a-non-doer/readme.md

 **Q:**&ensp;But why do we do so?

 **M:**&ensp;Your mind projects a structure and you identify yourself with it.
-It is in the nature of desire to prompt the mind to create a world for its fulfillment.
+It is in the nature of desire to prompt the mind to creäte a world for its fulfillment.
 Even a small desire can start a long line of action; what about a strong desire?
 Desire can produce a universe; its powers are miraculous.
 Just as a small matchstick can set a huge forest on fire, so does a desire light the fires of manifestation.
-The very purpose of creation is the fulfillment of desire.
+The very purpose of creätion is the fulfillment of desire.
 The desire may be noble or ignoble; space (<span data-tippy-content="the void, an element of space, sky.">akash</span>) is neutral — one can fill it with what one likes.
 You must be very careful as to what you desire.
 And as to the people you want to help, they are in their respective worlds for the sake of their desires; there is no way of helping them except through their desires.
 You can only teach them to have right desires so that they may rise above them and be free from the urge to creäte and recreäte worlds of desires, abodes of pain and pleasure.

 **Q:**&ensp;A day must come when the show is wound up; a man must die, a universe come to an end.